Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsubsection{Data Augmentation}

-Data Augmentation aims to pack a set of augmentation techniques to enhance the size and quality of datasets for model training~\cite{perez2017effectiveness,shorten2019survey}.
-In long-tailed learning, there are two kinds of data augmentation methods having been explored, including transfer-based augmentation (please refer to head-to-tail knowledge transfer in Section~\ref{sec_transfer}) and conventional (non-transfer) augmentation.
+{Data Augmentation aims to enhance the size and quality of datasets by applying pre-defined transformations to each data$/$feature for model training~\cite{perez2017effectiveness,shorten2019survey}.
+In long-tailed learning, there are two types of augmentation methods that have been explored, \ie transfer-based augmentation and non-transfer augmentation.}

+{\textbf{Head-to-tail transfer augmentation} seeks to transfer the knowledge from head classes to augment tail-class samples.
+For example, Major-to-Minor translation (M2m)~\cite{kim2020m2m} proposed to augment tail classes by translating head-class samples to tail-class ones via perturbation-based optimization, which is essentially similar to adversarial attack.
+The translated tail-class samples are used to construct a more balanced training set for model training.}

+{Besides the data-level transfer in M2m, most studies explore feature-level transfer.
+For instance, Feature Transfer Learning (FTL)~\cite{yin2019feature} found that \emph{tail-class samples have much smaller intra-class variance than head-class samples, leading to biased feature spaces and decision boundaries}.
+To address this, FTL exploits the knowledge of intra-class variance from head classes to guide feature augmentation for tail-class samples, so that the tail-class features have higher intra-class variance.
+Similarly, LEAP~\cite{liu2020deep} constructs ``feature cloud” for each class, and transfers the distribution knowledge of head-class feature clouds to enhance the intra-class variation of tail-class feature clouds.
+As a result, the distortion of the intra-class feature variance among classes is alleviated, leading to better tail-class performance.}

+{Instead of using the intra-class variation information, Rare-class Sample Generator (RSG)~\cite{wang2021rsg} proposed to dynamically estimate a set of feature centers for each class, and use \emph{the feature displacement between head-class sample features and their nearest intra-class feature center} to augment each tail sample feature for enlarging the tail-class feature space.
+Moreover, Online Feature Augmentation (OFA)~\cite{chu2020feature} proposed to use class activation maps~\cite{zhou2016learning} to decouple sample features into class-specific and class-agnostic ones.
+Following that, OFA augments tail classes by combining the class-specific features of tail-class samples with class-agnostic features from head-class samples.}